 Red-colored objects can signify a potential problem in your score:

 - If you have Magnetic Layout switched on, which it is by default (under Layout > Magnetic Layout), and View > Magnetic Layout > Collisions checked, Sibelius will color objects causing collisions (or nearly so) red, whether or not those items are selected.
 You should attempt to resolve those collisions by moving things around or by optimizing staff spacing.

 - Certain slurs may also be colored red when selected.
 These are uncommon but occasionally useful non-magnetic slurs that can be placed when nothing is selected in your score.

 - Notes that are too high or low for a particular instrument’s range will be colored bright red if they are outside of what Sibelius defines as the instrument’s “professional” range; notes that are within this range but deemed “uncomfortable” are colored dark red.
 These ranges can be modified by editing the instrument in Home > Instruments > Edit Instruments.

 - If you type in a chord symbol that Sibelius doesn’t recognize, it will be colored red.

 Remember, all of this colorful goodness won’t print; it’s only there to help you decode the many different objects in your score.
 Should you actually wish to let out your inner Scriabin, you can apply colors to items in your score by going to Home > Color.
-Also, Bob Zawalich has written many useful plug-ins that work with color, all of which may be downloaded directly through Sibelius 7 or 7.5 at File > Plug-ins > Install Plug-ins > Color.
-Users may also install these manually in Sibelius 6, 7 or 7.5 by visiting the plug-in download page and following the usual manual installation procedure, or by using the Install New Plug-in plug-in.
+Also, Bob Zawalich has written many useful plug-ins that work with color, all of which may be downloaded directly through Sibelius 7 or later at File > Plug-ins > Install Plug-ins > Color.
+Users may also install these manually in Sibelius 6 by visiting the plug-in download page and following the usual manual installation procedure, or by using the Install New Plug-in plug-in.